19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (a)

-21.5% of the employee’s ordinary wages for the month subject to a maximum of $1,075; and
+23.5% of the employee’s ordinary wages for the month subject to a maximum of $1,175; and

+(b)

+23.5% of the Relevant Additional Wages.

 An amount equal to the sum of —

 (a)

-12.5% of the employee’s ordinary wages for the month subject to a maximum of $625; and
+13% of the employee’s ordinary wages for the month subject to a maximum of $650; and

+(b)

+13% of the Relevant Additional Wages.

 An amount equal to the sum of —

 (a)

-14% of the employee’s ordinary wages for the month subject to a maximum of $700; and
+14.5% of the employee’s ordinary wages for the month subject to a maximum of $725; and

+(b)

+14.5% of the Relevant Additional Wages.

 An amount equal to the sum of —